 The Department of Homeland Security (DHS) for F-1 students and the Department of State (DOS) for J-1 students each have regulations regarding how to maintain visa status.
 As long as you continually meet these obligations, you will be considered “in status” or “maintaining your visa status.”
 International Student Advisors are available to answer questions and assist you with maintaining your status; however, it is your responsibility to know and follow the regulations.

 All forms for making requests or updates can be found on the OIS Forms Page.
 A brief overview of how to maintain your visa status is provided below and in the following pages.
-You may also find the information included in this presentation helpful.

 Your passport should have at least 6 months of validity at all times.
 Contact your Embassy to renew or extend your passport.